 Opportunity presented itself again when the U.S. academic institution where they had studied made contact, despite considerable bureaucratic opposition, with Yvonne to ask why he hadn’t returned to school.
 The institution procured a visa for his resumed U.S. study.
 Reclaiming their passports, Howard and Yvonne returned to the U.S. in late 2016.
 They promptly requested and obtained political asylum.

 During the ensuing months of prenatal visits, Howard and Yvonne became familiar and well loved throughout the Tepeyac practice.
-While the doctors and midwife attended to Howard’s medical care, Patient Advocate Danyeil worked to help the couple identify and obtain health insurance coverage to serve them during and beyond Howard’s pregnancy.
+While the doctors and midwife attended to Yvonne’s medical care, Patient Advocate Danyeil worked to help the couple identify and obtain health insurance coverage to serve them during and beyond Yvonne’s pregnancy.
 Finally, the due date arrived.

 A robust and squalling little son, delivered by Dr. Bruchalski, made his way into the world on a chilly autumn day.
 Howard and Yvonne, overjoyed, did what all new parents do—they talked sweetly to their baby, counting his wee fingers and toes and praising his shining eyes.
 Gazing deeply into those eyes, they saw reflected their newfound freedom and their fondest hopes for a bright future as a family.
 We at Tepeyac are proud to have been part of their story.